Skip to main content

 DescriptionThe description of the TLS Certificate.No

-CertificateThe TLS Certificate content.Must be in PEM format.Yes
+CertificateThe TLS Certificate content.Must be in PEM format.Yes, if Store Private Key in HSM is disabled.

-Private KeyThe Private Key for the TLS Certificate.Yes
+Private KeyThe Private Key for the TLS Certificate.Yes, if Store Private Key in HSM is disabled.

 Editing a TLS Certificate